3F/web.vsSBE/Features/Actions for specific configuration.md

      * Release_with_revision, etc.
 }]
 ```
+etc. *see [ConditionComponent](../Scripts_&_Commands/SBE-Scripts/Components/ConditionComponent) for more details*

-## For v0.8 or newer ##
+## For v0.8+

-*Actions for specific configurations introduced in* **v0.8**
+*Actions for specific configurations has been introduced in* **v0.8**

+Simply:

-* Simply select any event, mode, add the any action, and configure available options.
+* Select the event type, mode, add the any actions, and configure other available options.
 * In window "Only For" you can select available configuration for your solution.
 * Activate event and click [apply].

-Now selected action should run only for selected configurations.
+As result: this should work only for selected configurations.

 ## For version < v0.8 or newer ##

-Sample with the File Mode:
+You can use simple call, for example:

 ```
 #!java